Sacred Sons: A Healing Blueprint for Black Masculinities

 For over 20 years, Dr. Gadsden has advanced the mental, emotional, cultural, and spiritual health of marginalized communities, especially Black men, by blending relational-cultural psychoanalysis, metaphysical-spirituality, Black-centered, constructivist, and decolonized frameworks in his scholarship-research, teaching, clinical practice, and consultation.

 His impact extends beyond academia.
-He co-edited a groundbreaking Journal of Black Sexuality & Relationships special issue on Black male trauma and identity, and spent three years on the JustHealBro Tour, engaging Black men in over 35 cities across the U.S. and abroad in transformative dialogues on healing, masculinity, and joy.
+He co-edited a groundbreaking Journal of Black Sexuality & Relationships special issue on Black male trauma and identity, and spent three years on the international JustHealBro Tour, engaging Black men in over 35 cities across the U.S. and abroad in transformative dialogues on healing, masculinity, and joy.

-Over the last 20 years, Dr. Gadsden has been productive in the following areas of Leadership & Impact
+Over the last 20 years, Dr. Gadsden has been productive in the following areas of Leadership & Impact:

 • Academic Leadership: Serving as chair of the Psychology Department at Hampton University.